Iodine and Breast Cancer

 When one has an iodine deficiency, one of the first problems to occur is the formation of cysts within the breasts, ovaries, uterus, prostate, and the thyroid.
 If the deficiency goes on longer these cysts will become nodular and hard.
 If it continues, the tissues may become hyperplastic, which is a precursor to cancer.
 Over 80 percent of women are currently suffering from fibrocystic breast disease and David believes this can all be remedied with iodine supplementation.
 David says that iodine has apoptotic properties, meaning that it has the ability to stop cancerous cells from dividing, basically stopping this cycle of growth, and in some cases iodine is able to completely reverse their disease.
 In his book, Iodine : Why You Need It, Why You Can’t Live Without It, Dr David Brownstein reports on three cases of spontaneous regression of breast cancer after starting iodine supplementation therapy.

 Case study #1– Joan was a 63-years-old English teacher who was diagnosed with breast cancer in 1989.
-She declined conventional treatment and chose instead to take 50 mg of Lugol’s Iodine Solution, per day.
+She declined conventional treatment and began taking 50 mg of Lugol’s Iodine Solution, per day.
 Six weeks later, a PET scan showed that, “all of the existing tumors were disintegrating.”

 Case #2– Delores was 73 when she was diagnosed with breast cancer in 2003.
 She declined to have conventional treatments of radiation and chemotherapy, and instead took 50 mg of Lugol’s Solution daily.
-A follow-up ultrasound of the breast 18 months later showed that the malignancies were continued to diminish in size.
-Two years later, a follow up mammogram and ultrasound failed to show any abnormality and were read by the radiologist as normal.
+A follow-up ultrasound of the breast 18 months later showed that the malignancies had diminished in size.
+Two years later, a follow up mammogram and ultrasound failed to show any abnormalities and were declared to be normal by the radiologist.

 Case #3– Joyce, 52, was diagnosed with breast cancer and started on 50 mg of Lugol’s Solution per day.
-Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continue to show decreasing of the tumor with no progression.
+Three years after starting iodine therapy, her follow up mammograms and ultrasound exams continue to show decreasing of the tumor size, with no progression of disease.

 A lecture by Dr David Brownstein